Amy J. V. Riches

 Career summary: There is no cure for curiosity.

 Having been raised in a rural lowland spot in the UK dominated by boulder clay, I opted for adventure in pursuing studies that involved being outdoors and among rocks and mountains so as to drink in fresh air in all weathers at least some of the time.
-In gaining a first class MSci in Geological Sciences at Durham University, I discovered a love for work in high-spec laboratories and in wielding advanced forms of mass spectrometers.
-This led me to a Ph.D in geochemistry and igneous petrology at the Open University.
-At an earlier stage of my career it was a surprise to learn that studying fragments of Mars is an actual job, so I was thrilled to do exactly that as part of my Postdoctoral appointment at the Planetary Geosciences Institute at the University of Tennessee in the USA.
-In subsequently heading off to snowier climes, I undertook a Postdoctoral Fellowship in the Canadian Centre for Isotopic Microanalysis at the University of Alberta, Canada, where I was also immersed in laboratory building on a grand scale.
-Then, while still based in Canada, I taught and led a key scientific expedition on the other side of the globe – among New Zealand’s Southern Alps – with the support of the National Geographic Society, making me one of their Explorers.
-I followed these scientific exploits with a planetary science focused Marie Sklowdowska-Curie Individual Fellowship during a two year return to Durham University, UK, before setting off to pursue new research directions, science writing, and to seek an excellent and well-suited long-term home.
+In gaining a first class MSci in Geological Sciences at Durham University, I discovered a love for work in high-spec clean laboratories and in wielding advanced forms of mass spectrometers, some attached to lasers.
+This led me to a Ph.D in geochemistry and igneous petrology at the Open University with full NERC funding.
+At an earlier stage of my career it was a surprise to learn that studying fragments of Mars and other rocks from space is an actual job, so I was thrilled to do exactly that as part of postdoctoral appointment at the Planetary Geosciences Institute at the University of Tennessee in the USA.
+In subsequently heading off to snowier climes, I undertook a Postdoctoral Fellowship in the Canadian Centre for Isotopic Microanalysis at the University of Alberta, Canada, where I investigated the composition and evolution of Earth’s mantle while also immersed in the building of research collections and laboratory building on a grand scale.
+Then, while still based in Canada, I taught undergraduates and also led a key scientific expedition to the other side of the globe, to examine Earth’s youngest continent and its potential as an analogue for ancient Earth.
+This expedition targeted New Zealand’s Southern Alps and with the support of the National Geographic Society, making me one of their Explorers.
+I followed these scientific exploits with a planetary science / meteoritics focused Marie Sklowdowska-Curie Individual Fellowship during a two year return to Durham University, UK, before setting off to pursue new research and teaching, book writing, and to seek full independence in an excellent and well-suited long-term home.
 My research interests are summarised here.